FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Note: When you enable the plugin, the firewall is not automatically turned on.
 This plugin contains various different sections of protection for your site and you should choose which you need based on your own requirements.

 Why do we do this?
-Simple, performance and optimization - there is no reason to automatically turn on features for people that don't need it as each site and set of requirements is different.
+It's simple: performance and optimization - there is no reason to automatically turn on features for people that don't need it as each site and set of requirements is different.

 This plugin should install as any other WordPress.org respository plugin.

 1. Browse to Plugins -> Add Plugin
-1. Search: WordPress Simple Firewall
+1. Search: Shield
 1. Click Install
 1. Click to Activate.

-A new menu item will appear on the left-hand side called 'Simple Firewall'.
+A new menu item will appear on the left-hand side called 'Shield'.

 == Frequently Asked Questions ==

 Please see the dedicated [help centre](http://icwp.io/firewallhelp) for details on features and some FAQs.

-= How does the Simple Security Firewall compare with other WordPress Security Plugins? =
+= How does the Shield compare with other WordPress Security Plugins? =

 Easy - we're just better! ;)